asyylz/Final_Project/README.md

     <header>
         <h1>Worksheet Generator Application</h1>
         <p>The application is designed to assist parents and tutors in preparing
-students for the 11+ GL exam by generating tailored practice worksheets and providing insights into student progress.</p>
+students for the 11+ GL exam by generating tailored practice worksheets.</p>
     </header>
     <section id="table-of-contents">
         <h2>Table of Contents</h2>